MaxHalford/naked/README.md

 `naked` is a Python tool which allows you to strip a model and only keep what matters for making predictions.
 The result is a pure Python function with no third-party dependencies that you can simply copy/paste wherever you wish.

 This is simpler than deploying an API endpoint or loading a serialized model.
 The jury is still out on whether this is sane or not.
 Of course I'm not the first one to have done this, for instance see [sklearn-porter](https://github.com/nok/sklearn-porter).
+Note if you don't mind installing depencencies on your inference machine, then tools such as [scikit-learn-intelex](https://github.com/intel/scikit-learn-intelex) might do the job for you.

 Note that you can use `naked` via this [web interface](https://naked-app.herokuapp.com/).